George Aarons

-"My development starts with everyday life, which affects me, I would say, in a personal or worldly way," Aarons told the Gloucester Times in 1970.
-"As soon as you become divorced from life, you are dead.
-Life disturbs me, especially the present-day trend all over the world leading to chaos.
-Feelings of dejection and hopelessness run through me in cycles.
-I talk in wood, stone or bronze."

-By then, he'd become an old man with a whisk-broom mustache, bulbous nose, sad eyes and thinning white hair.
 His statue of Thomas Jefferson decorated the office of the secretary of the treasury in Washington, D.C.
 His memorial to Edward A. Filene sat in Boston Common.
 He was commissioned by the city of Gloucester to design a medal to commemorate the city's 350 anniversary in 1972.
 He had exhibited at the Boston Museum of Fine Arts, Whitney Museum in New York, Dallas Museum of Art in Texas, Cleveland Museum of Art in Ohio, and Corcoran Gallery of Art in Washington, D.C.
 Locally, his works are on display at the Sawyer Free Library in Gloucester and Manchester Town Hall.

 Aarons had a stroke in the mid-1970s that left him unable to speak.
 Gertrude kept to his side, but his declining health prevented him from being the artist he had been.
 Some old friends who had been students helped him with some sculptural work, but he seems to have done little after 1973.
 He died at Addison Gilbert Hospital in Gloucester on November 24, 1980, leaving behind Gertrude, who died in Gloucester on May 5, 1989.

-In his eulogy for Aarons, Rabbi Sanford Shanblatt of Temple Israel in Swampscott said, "His genuine affection for people and his utter concern for life made him extraordinarily sensitive to the world about him.
-He was deeply pained by the suffering he saw about him in the world.
-War angered him, the suffering of others deeply affected him, violence was abhorrent to him, and man's inhumanity to man was to him the worst sin.
-However, he did not merely shake his head at what he saw and sit back and do nothing.
-Rather, he expressed himself in great art; he put his thoughts into his sculpturing; he used his mind and his heart to show the world that the greatest good is human happiness, and the greatest goal is human brotherhood."